 Wool carpets are made of a natural fiber that’s generally very warm and cozy.
-Wool carpets have a huge number of benefits that make them highly prized, however they can be costly when compared to other options.
-Wool carpets can be ideal for bedrooms where you want the comfort and safety of a natural fiber, but there is less movement and traffic to dirty carpets.
+Wool carpets have a huge number of benefits that make them highly prized, however, they can be costly when compared to other options.
+Wool carpets can be ideal for bedrooms where you want the comfort and safety of natural fiber, but there is less movement and traffic to dirty carpets.

 Nylon fiber carpets are some of the toughest and most resilient, and being more economical than wool, they’re also very popular.
-Nylon carpets can withstand the sun, pets, vacuuming, heavy traffic and children.
+Nylon carpets can withstand the sun, pets, vacuuming, heavy traffic, and children.
 Nylon fibers are easy to clean, are resistant to wear and abrasion, and quickly bounce back from being crushed.
 Type 6.6 nylon carpets have always been considered the premium choice, offering the highest level of durability.

 The Weight And Density Of The Carpet

 Interior designers say that the denser the carpet, the greater its durability.
-In fact, carpet density is one of the most important specifications for durability.
+In fact, carpet density is one of the most critical specifications for durability.
 Density is a combination of carpet face weight and pile height.
 It’s an indication of the total volume of carpet fibers your carpet contains in a unit of area.

 Carpets with a durability rating of 2,200 or above have the best durability and are projected to remain attractive for over 12 years.
 Carpet density helps your carpet stand up to wear and allows carpets to bounce back from traffic or weight sooner.
 Choosing the right density for your carpet depends on identifying how you use your carpet and the kind of traffic your floors receive.